 Help children have an enriching educational experience in the hands-on Art Studio.
 Assist Teaching Artists with set-up, clean-up, demonstration and use of materials for school groups of thirty students.
 Experience working with children preferred.
 Requires excellent communication skills, interest or knowledge of art education, and the ability to communicate clearly and effectively with all ages.
 Weekly or biweekly shifts, October–June, Wednesday–Friday 9:30 am–12:30 pm; SAM/SAAM/OSP.

 Lead tours of the permanent collections and special exhibitions for school, public and private audiences at SAM Downtown, the Seattle Asian Art Museum and the Olympic Sculpture Park.
-Check here for details about the next docent training class (likely late 2013, exact dates TBA) as they become available.
+Check here for details about the next docent training class (likely 2016) as they become available.

 Be the host with the most at after-hours programs, members' previews and other special events.
 Greet guests, usher, check coats and parcels, and assist staff.
 Requires excellent customer service skills and the ability to communicate clearly and effectively with staff, volunteers and visitors.
 Physical requirements may include standing for extended periods and lifting up to ten pounds.
 Requires 6 shifts per year; evenings and weekends; SAM/SAAM/OSP.